anins1der/blog/_posts/2024-8-19-nutshell.md

 this is [:nutshell](https://ncase.me/nutshell/#). get it??

-: this header is supposed to be, uh function as you expect??
+:x this header is supposed to be, uh function as you expect??

+yeah i am serious
-bruh -_-
+bruh it does(nt) work -_-

-## yea thats it for now

-goodbye :)
+## i bet that *explanation* didnt work very well :/
+working on it…